Accounting and Finance - BSc (Hons)

 Course in Depth

-In order to complete this course a student must successfully complete all the following CORE modules (totalling 120 credits)
+In order to complete this course you must successfully complete all the following CORE modules (totalling 120 credits)

-In order to complete this course a student must successfully complete all the following CORE modules (totalling 80 credits).
+In order to complete this course you must successfully complete the following CORE module (totalling 20 credits):

-In order to complete this course a student must successfully complete at least 40 credits from the following indicative list of OPTIONAL modules.
+In order to complete this course you must also successfully complete 40 credits in semester two from the following indicative list of OPTIONAL modules:

 All core modules are guaranteed to run.
 Optional modules will vary from year to year and the published list is indicative only.

-In order to qualify for the award of BSc (Hons) Accounting and Finance with Professional Placement Year a student must successfully complete the following module.
+In order to qualify for the award of BSc (Hons) Accounting and Finance with Professional Placement Year you must successfully complete the following module.

 Final Year

-In order to complete this course a student must successfully complete all the following CORE modules (totalling 60 credits)
+In order to complete this course you must successfully complete all the following CORE modules (totalling 40 credits):

-In order to complete this course a student must successfully complete at least 60 credits from the following indicative list of OPTIONAL modules.
+In order to complete this course you must successfully complete at least 80 credits from the following indicative list of OPTIONAL modules.

 All core modules are guaranteed to run.
 Optional modules will vary from year to year and the published list is indicative only.